Special Education Support Services

 Use of Seclusion

-· Seclusion – the involuntary confinement of a student alone in a room from which the student is prevented from leaving.
+“Seclusion” means the involuntary confinement of a student alone in a room from which the student is physically prevented from leaving.
+Seclusion includes, but is not limited to, the involuntary confinement of a student alone in a room with a closed door, whether the door is locked or unlocked.

 Special Education Director